 - Compaction and Lift Requirements

-- When soft rock, shale, or shale/soft rock mixtures are used, it should have a maximum 8-inch loose lifts.
-They should be compacted at least to a 95% maximum dry density.
-Optimum moisture content needs to be identified, and the control needs to keep these conditions within +1 and -2 percentage.
+- If soft rock, shale, or shale/soft rock mixtures are used, they should have a maximum loose lift of 8 inches.
+These mixtures should be compacted at least to a maximum dry density of Optimum moisture content must be identified; from there, the mixture should keep the rock within +1 and -2 percent of that content.

-- Approved equipment needs to be used for compaction.
-Usually, this equipment includes a static tamping-foot roller with each tamping foot projecting a minimum of 6 inches, as well as a vibrating tamping-foot roller with each tamping foot projecting a minimum of 4 inches.
+- For compaction, approved equipment should be used.
+This may include a static tamping-foot roller with each tamping foot projecting a minimum of 6 inches and/or a vibrating tamping-foot roller, with each tamping foot projecting a minimum of 4 inches.

-- The shale slaking action can be accelerated by applying water in the cut.
-Water should be applied again before compaction and disking.
-A multiple gang disk should be used so that the water is incorporated uniformly (the disk wheel should be a minimum diameter of 24 inches.
+- To accelerate shale slaking action, water can be applied in the cut.
+The water should be applied again before compaction and disking.
+To incorporate the water uniformly, a multiple gang disk should be used, with a minimum disk wheel diameter of 24 inches.

-- Embankment lifts should receive at least three passes using the vibratory roller, unless otherwise stated in writing.
-One complete coverage of the applicable area is considered a roller pass.
+- Generally, embankment lifts should receive at least three passes using the vibratory roller; complete coverage of the area is considered a roller pass.
 Before the vibratory roller is used, the material should be bladed.

 Embankments on Slopes and Hillsides

-Preparation needs to be done before embankments are placed on natural soil slopes.
+Before embankments are placed on natural soil slopes, they must be prepared.
 These methods are also needed if the existing fill slopes are sharper than 4:1.
-Before the embankment fill is placed, benches are cut into the slopes with a minimum of 10 feet in width.
-If the natural soil slopes are 4:1 or flatter, then the surfaces must be deeply scarified or plowed.
+To prepare the slope, benches of a minimum of 10 feet in width are cut into the slopes before the embankment fill is placed.
+If the natural soil slopes are 4:1 or flatter, then the surfaces must either be deeply scarified or plowed.

 Embankment Over Existing Roads

-- Existing pavement should be removed if the upper surface of the existing pavement is located 12 inches below the subgrade elevation of the new pavement.
+- Removing the existing pavement if the upper surface of the existing pavement is located 12 inches below the subgrade elevation of the new pavement.

-- Existing pavement should be broken if the upper surface of the existing pavement is located between 12 inches and 3 feet below the subgrade elevation of the new pavement.
-Individual pieces of the existing pavement should be broken to less than 1 yd3.
+- Breaking the existing pavement if the upper surface of the existing pavement is located between 12 inches and 3 feet below the subgrade elevation of the new pavement.
+In this situation, individual pieces of the existing pavement should be broken to less than 1 cubic yard.

-- When the existing pavement consists of a concrete based with a hot mix asphalt surface, which is between 12 inches and 3 feet below subgrade elevation of the new pavement, then the hot mix asphalt should be removed and the concrete base needs to be broken.
+- If the existing pavement consists of a concrete base with a hot mix asphalt surface, located between 12 inches and 3 feet below subgrade elevation of the new pavement, then the first step must be to remove the hot mix asphalt.
+Next, the concrete base should be broken.

-- When hot mix asphalt is 12 inches or less below or above the required subgrade elevation, then the existing pavement should be broken and removed.
+- When hot mix asphalt is 12 inches or fewer below or above the required subgrade elevation, the existing pavement should be broken and then removed.

 - When the top of the existing pavement is greater than 3 feet below the target subgrade elevation, then the existing pavement can be left in place.

-- Precautions are needed when an embankment is widened.
-First perishable material needs to be removed.
-Then, the plowing is completed for the existing shoulders 2 feet out from the existing pavement.
-Benches are cut into the old embankment with a minimum of 4 feet in width, unless otherwise specified.
+- When an embankment is widened, precautions must be taken.
+First, any perishable material should be removed.
+After these materials have been removed, the existing shoulders 2 feet out from the pavement should be completed.
+Then benches can be cut into the old embankment with a minimum of 4 feet in width, unless otherwise specified.
 Direct payment is not needed for benching or plowing because the cost should be wrapped in the contract line items.

-- Usually, a test strip or Geotech lab results determine the target density of the embankment compaction.
+- Typically, a test strip or Geotech lab results will determine the target density of the embankment compaction.

-- The control of moisture content should be within +1 and -2 percentage of the optimum moisture content.
-When the material is too wet, then excess moisture needs to be removed with aeration.
-When the material is too dry, then watering and disking is used to boost the moisture content.
+- The control of moisture content should be within +1 and -2 percent of the optimal moisture content.
+If the material is too wet, then excess moisture should be removed with aeration.
+Alternatively, if the material is too dry, the moisture content can be boosted with watering and disking.

-- Level, uniform layers should be placed for embankment material, then approved compacting equipment should be used.
-The compacting equipment must have at least three wheels, or the compacting equipment needs to be able to create an even, smooth surface.
+- After level, uniform layers are placed for embankment material, approved compacting equipment should be used to compact the material.
+The compacting equipment must have at least three wheels and should be able to create an even, smooth surface.

 - Existing clods and lumps are treated or disked using mechanical techniques to ensure they are broken up.

-- The required compaction needs to be obtained for the loose depth of each lift.
-It should never exceed 8 inches.
+- The required compaction should be obtained for the loose depth of each lift, never exceeding 8 inches.

-- The loose depth of lift shouldn’t surpass the tamper foot length when a tamping roller is used.
-Each tamping roller foot should be a minimum of 5 in2.
+- The loose depth of lift should not surpass the tamper foot length when a tamping roller is used.
+At a minimum, each tamping roller foot should be 5 square inches.

-- When silty loans, silts, or loessial type soils are used or encountered in embankment construction, then the moisture content should be controlled within -3 of the optimum moisture content.
+- When silty loams, silts, or loessial type soils are used or encountered in embankment construction, the moisture content should be controlled within -3 percent of the optimal moisture content.

-- Each lift should have field compaction tests.
-Before the next lift is placed, the required compaction needs to be obtained on the previous lifts.
+- Field compaction tests should be performed on each lift.
+Before the next lift is placed, the required compaction must be obtained on the previous lifts.

-- When gravel soil or sandy soil is used (the materials have at least 80% or more gravel or sand particles), then the moisture level should be within a few percentage points below optimum.
+- When gravel soil or sandy soil is used (i.e., the materials have at least 80% or more gravel or sand particles), the moisture level should be within a few percentage points below optimal.
 This requirement ensures the soils may be compacted to the specified density.

-Sometimes, preliminary investigation finds that existing soil beneath the embankment can settle over time due to the construction of a heavy embankment.
-So, settlement control is essential; which should include measurement of the settlement to make sure an acceptable rate of settlement is occurring.
+In some situations, a preliminary investigation may reveal that existing soil beneath the embankment will settle over time due to the construction of a heavy embankment.
+Here, settlement control is essential.
+It should include a measurement of the settlement to ensure that an acceptable rate of settlement is occurring.

-Geotechnical instrumentation is placed at locations indicated on the plans.
+Geotechnical instrumentation must be included at locations indicated on the plans.
 The measurement work includes provision of the equipment, installation, maintenance, and reading the results.
 Placement can be determined as follows:

-- Before embankment operations commence, installation needs to be completed with settlement plates (1/2 in. by 3 ft by 3 ft) as well as galvanized pipe (3/4 in. and 2 in.) and couplings for a cover.
+- Before embankment operations commence, installation must completed with settlement plates (1/2 in. by 3 ft by 3 ft), as well as galvanized pipe (3/4 in. and 2 in.) and couplings for a cover.

-- Pipe sections that are ¾ inch should 4 feet in length for the settlement plates.
-The pipe can be vertically extended from the plate center through the new embankment and the joints should be spot welded.
-The cover pipe should not be welded to the plate, but should be slipped over the pipe.
+- Pipe sections of ¾ inch diameter should be 4 feet in length for the settlement plates.
+These pipes can be vertically extended from the plate center through the new embankment.
+The joints should be spot welded.
+The cover pipe should not be welded to the plate; instead, it should be slipped over the pipe.

-- Lateral stakes should also be installed as required in the plans.
-These stakes are usually ¾ inch by 4 ft steel rods, which are placed a minimum of 12 inches in the ground.
+- As required in the plans, lateral stakes should also be installed in embankments to help with settlement control.
+Typically, these stakes are ¾ inch by 4 ft steel rods, which are placed a minimum of 12 inches in the ground.

-- Settlement pipes and plates need to be protected during construction, so B Borrow is used for embankment material around the equipment.
+- Settlement pipes and plates must be be protected during construction, so borrow can be used as embankment material around the equipment.

-- When subgrade elevation is achieved for the embankment construction, then settlement stakes are installed (¾ inch by 4 ft steel rods).
+- When subgrade elevation is achieved for the embankment construction, then settlement stakes should be installed (¾ inch by 4 ft steel rods).

 - Elevation readings should be taken on all settlement stakes and settlement plate extension pipes.
-These reading should occur at least every 7 days, or more depending on the conditions.
+These reading should be taken at least every 7 days, but may be taken more often depending on the conditions.

-- When subgrade elevation is achieved, readings should be obtained from the settlement plate extension pipes as well as the settlement stakes.
+- When subgrade elevation is achieved, readings should be obtained from the settlement plate extension pipes, as well as from the settlement stakes.
 Lateral stakes can be used to measure horizontal movement of the new fill or ground.
-When lateral movement is identified, then corrective measures must be used before work continues.
+When lateral movement is identified, corrective measures must be used before work continues.

-- The new embankment is allowed a settlement period of 3 months after the subgrade elevation construction is complete (unless otherwise specified in the plans).
+- Unless otherwise specified in the plans, the new embankment is allowed a settlement period of 3 months after the subgrade elevation construction is complete.

 - When subgrade elevation is achieved, readings should be obtained every 7 days until a ¼ inch or less settlement rate is measured for at least 4 weeks consecutively.
 The Office of Geothermal Engineering may reduce this measurement period.
 If the readings indicate more than ¼ inch settlement, then the monitoring period will be extended.

-- If serious settlement is identified while the embankment is being constructed or during the settlement period, then work needs to be halted so that corrective measures can be implemented as needed.
+- If serious settlement is identified while the embankment is being constructed or during the settlement period, then work must be stopped so corrective measures can be implemented.